Also, Maloney joins race for attorney general

 Maloney was among 16 candidates who applied to the state Legislature to fill the remainder of Schneiderman’s term.
 But he soon withdrew his name, saying he felt acting Attorney General Barbara Underwood, who is not running to keep the position, was the best choice.
 The Legislature appointed her to fill the job until Dec.
 31.

-Maloney ran for attorney general in 2006 but was third in the Democratic primary behind Mark Green and Cuomo, who won the general election.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+Maloney ran for attorney general in 2006 but was third in the Democratic primary behind Mark Green and Cuomo, who won the general election.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.